madsmat/dfips/.github/ISSUE_TEMPLATE/defichain-improvement-proposal--dfip-.md

 - Ensure that never more rewards will be paid out than collected."

-How will the fee be calculated?
+### How will the fee be calculated?

-"Fee calculation is simple:
+Fee calculation is simple:
 1. check the difference between dex and oracle price BEFORE the swap
 2. check the difference between dex and oracle price AFTER the swap
 3. Calculate the fee based on data before and after, subtract both